CodeAtCode/freemius-suite/readme.md

 * The first parameter is the plugin folder, if not set use the current working directory.
 * The second parameter is the root filename of the plugin (where there are the Plugin Header Comments) without the extension, if not set use the plugin folder name.

+##release.sh

+This script from a zip file, unzip the package and push a new version of WP SVN.
+It use internally the string `WordPress-Plugin-Boilerplate-Powered` to find the plugin root file, so change based on your needs.

+`package.sh [plugin-file-zip]`

+* The first parameter is the zip of the plugin.

 ##deploy.py

 This script require a `config.ini` with the user id, the public key and secret key.